Use R in Power Query Editor

 Select Save to run the script.

-Notice a new column in the Fields pane called completedValues.
-This column has a few missing data elements, such as on row 15 and 18.
+Notice the new column in the Fields pane called completedValues.
+The SMI missing values column has a few missing data elements.
 Take a look at how R handles that in the next section.

 With just five lines of R script, Power Query Editor filled in the missing values with a predictive model.